Tesla expects big investment on charging stations in China

-BEIJING (Reuters) - U.S. electric carmaker Tesla Motors Inc (TSLA.O) expects to invest “hundreds of millions of dollars” building charging outlets in China, which could become its biggest global market next year, billionaire co-founder Elon Musk said.
+BEIJING, April 22 (Reuters) - U.S. electric carmaker Tesla Motors Inc expects to invest “hundreds of millions of dollars” building charging outlets in China, which could become its biggest global market next year, billionaire co-founder Elon Musk said.

-Palo Alto, California-based Tesla plans to compete with rivals such as BMW (BMWG.DE) and Daimler AG’s (DAIGn.DE) Mercedes-Benz for a share of China’s emerging green vehicle market, which the government wants to develop fast.
+Palo Alto, California-based Tesla plans to compete with rivals such as BMW and Daimler AG’s Mercedes-Benz for a share of China’s emerging green vehicle market, which the government wants to develop fast.

 Musk said Tesla hopes to cooperate with China’s two major power network operators - State Grid Corporation of China and China Southern Power Grid - to build a sufficient infrastructure for Tesla drivers, although charging stations could also be built independently if needed.